 - Give them a stock option plan which is the right given to management to acquire a specified number of the company’s shares at a specified price in the future.

 the junior staff in the finance department.
 They include:

 Implementing the internal controls in the finance department.

-4. Incur agency cost – Agency cost are costs incurred the firm as a result of an agency relationship.
+4. Incur agency cost – Agency cost are costs incurred by the firm as a result of an agency relationship.
 They are normally sub-divided into three groups namely:-

-The contractual cost – These are the costs incurred shareholders in designing the contract or employment letter between management and the company.
+The contractual cost – These are the costs incurred by shareholders in designing the contract or employment letter between management and the company.
 The contract letter will include various issues meant to govern the behaviour of managers.
 These costs also include:-

 - The legal cost of drawing up the contract letter.